Black Gold — Fact vs. Fiction

 Rhodium plating is similar to coloring your hair.
 The original hair color is not changed; the hair is simply covered with a fine layer of a different color material.
 In the same way, rhodium plating does not change the color of the base metal; it simply covers it with a different colored metal.
 Normal rhodium is white.

-While a good hair dye and a good rhodium plating alike are meant to be long-lasting, neither is permanent.
+While a good pink temporary hair dye and a good rhodium plating alike wish to be long-lasting, neither is permanent.
 Both will fade and will need to be recolored in order to maintain the desired look.
 In the case of rhodium plating, you also have scratches and scuffs to worry about, which will expose the gold underneath.